-I’ll start with gratitude, because your wisdom and integrity are part of the foundation for where we stand.
+I’ll start with gratitude, because your wisdom and integrity are part of the foundation on which we stand.

 And yet where we stand looks so different to what you built.
 The tide is drastically changing.
 And somehow, we need to understand each other (because we need each other to heal).

-So it is with humility that I’ll write for us, in the hope that this will help you understand why we think, vote, tweet, dress, differently to you.
+So it is with humility that I’ll write for us, in the hope that this will help you understand why we think, vote, tweet, dress, differently than you.

-And note that we are fully aware that we could be wrong about all this.
+And note that we are fully aware that we could be wrong about all of this.